highcharts-for-python/highcharts-stock/docs/api.rst

   Internal Reference <api/internals>

-While most users will be interacting with the :ref:`Core Components <core_components>` of **Highcharts for Python**, you may need (or choose to) work with various internals of the library.
+While most users will be interacting with the :ref:`Core Components <core_components>` of **Highcharts Stock for Python**, you may need (or choose to) work with various internals of the library.
 If you're :doc:`contributing` to the library, then you will definitely need to familiarize yourself with these internals.

 .. list-table::
   :widths: 60 40